devjoshua312/Organisation-Management-Tool/README.md

 ```
 -w 4: Specifies the number of worker processes. (typically between 2-4).
 -b 0.0.0.0:8000: Binds Gunicorn to all network interfaces.
+if you wish to run gunicorn on a custom server;
+> 192.x.x.0:port

 ```

 > for more info and help, visit [gunicorn home page](https://docs.gunicorn.org/en/latest/run.html)